← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 How AI Moderation Changes the Calculus

-When interviews cost $20 each instead of $750-$1,350, reaching genuine saturation is a budgeting decision, not a philosophical debate.
+When interviews cost $20 each at AI-moderated scale instead of $750-$1,350, reaching genuine saturation is a budgeting decision, not a philosophical debate.
 A 150-interview study costs $3,000 with AI moderation — less than the analysis budget alone for a 12-interview traditional study.
+Results come back in 24-48 hours across a 4M+ participant panel covering 50+ languages.

 More importantly, AI platforms can empirically measure saturation rather than assuming it.
 By tracking theme emergence curves across hundreds of interviews, you can identify the exact point where new conversations stop producing new themes — for each segment, for each research question.